drodil/backstage-plugin-qeta/docs/permissions.md

 The Q&A permissions are exported from `@drodil/backstage-plugin-qeta-common` package and are:

-- qetaReadPermission - Allows or denies reading of questions and answers
+- qetaReadQuestionPermission - Allows or denies reading of questions
 - qetaCreateQuestionPermission - Allows or denies creating of questions
+- qetaEditQuestionPermission - Allows or denies editing of questions
+- qetaDeleteQuestionPermission - Allows or denies deleting of questions
+- qetaReadAnswerPermission - Allows or denies reading of answers
 - qetaCreateAnswerPermission - Allows or denies answering questions
+- qetaEditAnswerPermission - Allows or denies editing of answers
+- qetaDeleteAnswerPermission - Allows or denies deleting of answers
+- qetaReadCommentPermission - Allows or denies reading of comments
+- qetaCreateCommentPermission - Allows or denies commenting on questions or answers
+- qetaEditCommentPermission - Allows or denies editing of comments
+- qetaDeleteCommentPermission - Allows or denies deleting of comments